-Italy’s Branca International has invested in Altr, a US-based startup specialising in technology that removes or reduces alcohol from beverages.
+Italy’s Branca International has invested in Altr, a US-based startup specialising in alcohol removal and reduction technology.

 In a joint statement, the size of the investment was not disclosed, though it was described as “strategic”.